-Add to this development, the continual investment of public funds to maximise impact, with Manchester securing capital investment of over £290m post Games and establishing a Waterfall Investment Fund that provides XXXXXX, bringing together National Governing Bodies and key players from across the sport, health, leisure, and physical activity landscape who now call Manchester home.
-In 2018 the City established MCRactive, a first tripartite exemplar of good governance between Sport England, Health, and a City Council.
+Add to this development, the continual investment of public funds to maximise impact, with Manchester securing capital investment of over £290m post Games and establishing a Waterfall Investment Fund, bringing together National Governing Bodies and key players from across the sport, health, leisure, and physical activity landscape who now call Manchester home.
+In 2018 the City established Manchester Active, a first tripartite exemplar of good governance between Sport England, Public Health and a Local Authority.
 If we look forward to a further 20 capital projects either in development or underway, anticipated to be around £146m and all completed by 2025, it’s clear Manchester believes in actions over words.

 The Games also established Manchester as a world-leading city for sport with a comprehensive infrastructure of elite training environments, producing athletes connected with Manchester who dominate podium places at recent major events, and a vibrant events programme, which the City builds upon year on year.
 This is most demonstrated by Manchester twice picking up the accolade as the no.1 global city for sport, an accolade we will never stop aspiring to win.